wgergely/bookmarks/README.md

 </p>

 <p align="center">
-  ☺  Bookmarks is a free and open-source Python asset manager designed to browse and manage the content of animation, VFX and film projects.
+    ☺  Bookmarks is a free, open-source utility that helps you organize and prepare assets for digital productions.
+With Bookmarks, you can easily create folders for new jobs and assets using templates, parse and read existing jobs and assets, sort and filter items, and annotate them with notes.
+    Whether you're working on a film, TV show, or other digital production, Bookmarks can help you save time and stay organized.
 </p>

 ---